 Your heart cannot store glucose, it can only use glucose for energy.

 If your heart allows more glucose in than it needs to pump, your heart will grow too big to be functional.
 Insulin resistance protects organs like your heart.

 When your hypothalamus recognizes that you’ve eaten more sugar than you use for energy, it will slow your metabolism down.
-Which in turn will increase the risk of insulin resistance.
+Which in turn will create a protective insulin resistance.

 When you support your hypothalamus it can help to reprogram the way your body uses glucose.
-Whether you have type two diabetes, polycystic ovary syndrome, or pre-diabetes it will help to resensitize your cells to insulin.
+Whether you have type two diabetes, polycystic ovary syndrome, or pre-diabetes supporting your hypothalamus will help to resensitize your cells to insulin.

 The hypothalamic amino acids in Genesis Gold® help optimize POMC production.
 In addition, the all-natural whole plant foods, sea vegetation, and herbal blend in Genesis Gold® help increase cell receptor site sensitivity, improve hormone metabolism, and decrease inflammation.

-Firstly, insulin resistance can be corrected through an insulin-resistant diet.
-Secondly, along with consistent exercise, specific supplementation, and when you support your hypothalamus with Genesis Gold®
+Insulin resistance can be corrected through an insulin-resistant diet, along with consistent exercise, specific supplementation, and supporting your hypothalamus with Genesis Gold®

 It’s not easy to deal with insulin resistance, diabetes, metabolic syndrome, or PCOS.
 Why don’t you join me in our Hormone Reboot Training where you’ll get access to our Hormone Support Group so I can answer your questions.